The page has been translated by Gen AI.

 Monolithic Architecture and Microservice Architecture

-Monolithic Application refers to a single-tier software Application where multiple modules are combined into a single program.
+A monolithic application refers to a single-tier software application in which multiple modules are combined into a single program.

-The figure below is an example of an e-commerce application architecture.
+The figure below is an example architecture of an e-commerce application.

 Concept diagram